UCLL-PR2/exercises/todo/functional-programming/07-iterable/01-iterator/assignment.md

 ## Summary

-There are two classes two consider: the collection class and the corresponding iterator class.
+There are two classes two consider: the collection (or _iterable_) class and the corresponding iterator class.

 The collection class implements `__iter__`.
 For example, `list`, `str`, `tuple`, `set` and `dict` all implement this method.